frenkel/timer-for-harvest/README.md

 - Authentication token storage in [libsecret](https://wiki.gnome.org/Projects/Libsecret).
 - Support for newlines in the notes entry field.
 This appears to only be possible with an GTK input field that supports markup, which looks strange.

+## Donations
+If you like the software I create, please consider [donating](https://paypal.me/frankgroeneveld).